IEEE 802.11a-1999: Timing and compatibility of products

+D-Link DI-774 router from the 2000s.
+This model supports 802.11a in addition to the more widely-supported 802.11b and 802.11g standards.

 802.11a products started shipping late, lagging 802.11b products due to 5 GHz components being more difficult to manufacture.
 First generation product performance was poor and plagued with problems.
 When second generation products started shipping, 802.11a was not widely adopted in the consumer space primarily because the less-expensive 802.11b was already widely adopted.
 However, 802.11a later saw significant penetration into enterprise network environments, despite the initial cost disadvantages, particularly for businesses which required increased capacity and reliability over 802.11b/g-only networks.

-With the arrival of less expensive early 802.11g products on the market, which were backwards-compatible with 802.11b, the bandwidth advantage of the 5 GHz 802.11a was eliminated.
+With the arrival of less expensive early 802.11g products on the market, which were backwards-compatible with 802.11b, but used OFDM(like 802.11a) to increase the capacity, the bandwidth advantage of the 5 GHz 802.11a was eliminated.
 Manufacturers of 802.11a equipment responded to the lack of market success by significantly improving the implementations (current-generation 802.11a technology has range characteristics nearly identical to those of 802.11b), and by making technology that can use more than one band a standard.

 Dual-band, or dual-mode Access Points and Network Interface Cards (NICs) that can automatically handle a and b/g, are now common in all the markets, and very close in price to b/g- only devices.